AT A GLANCE

-You complete Odyssey projects in at least three of them before you graduate.
+You complete Odyssey projects in at least three categories before you graduate.
 You choose the categories.
 You design the projects.
 Personalize your education in unique ways and design adventures that take you wherever your interests lead you.

-1. Acting in a professional summer theater production
+1. Acting in a professional summer theatre production

 2. Attending Comic-Con to see fan culture firsthand

 4. Discovering art, culture, and tradition in Italy or Turkey